MOOC: Auditing the Sustainability of Infrastructure

 Take a look at the aspects and questions auditors might want to look at when auditing public procurements from the 2011 AFROSAI-E guide, the 2016 ASENSAI guide or the 2011 guide by the Contact Committee of the Supreme Audit Institutions of the European Union

-The INTOSAI is in the process of renewing the Public Procurement Audit guide – see the project process here.
+INTOSAI has also renewed its Public Procurement Audit guide – see the endorsement version here.

 Lifecycle costing